nhier17/ricky-morty/README.md

 A Next.js App  that leverages the Rick & Morty API to provide users with a comprehensive exploration of the locations and characters within the Rick & Morty universe.
 The app offers a user-friendly interface to retrieve information about locations, residents, and as well as the ability to add and persist notes about characters.

 ## Data fetching
+## GraphQL and Rest
+For overall data fetching I chose to use REST.
+This is because RESTful APIs are straightforward and easy to understand.
+They follow a predictable structure, making it easier to work with.
+They also take advantage of HTTP caching mechanisms, which can improve performance by reducing the need for repeated requests.
+Not choosing GraphQL depended on the complexity and dynamic of the project at hand this is because rick and morty API is straightfoward making it easy to fetch data.

 ### Locations
 ### Dependencies